Live Workshop Guide · Hands-On AI Training

 Source: Microsoft — Introducing Researcher and Analyst in Microsoft 365 Copilot

 What makes these agents Multi-step reasoning over your real corpus, not single-turn chat.
-The same pattern as the Sea of Demand research skill and the Excel reverse-engineer demo in the workshop — different vendor, same agentic shape.
+Different vendor, same agent pattern.

 Claude SupportedResearch mode + connectors Source